Jss7268/KGCOESeniorProjectWeb/README.md

 sudo systemctl restart nginx
 ```
 Or to wherever you have set your root in your nginx conf file.
+To check if it is running properly, navigate to https://www.your-site.com, replacing `www.your-site.com` with your site address

 # Continued Development